Inedo/inedo-docs/Content/proget/sca/policies.md

 Unlisted packages are displayed with a small "invisible" icon in the ProGet web interface, and some clients (like `dotnet nuget`, Visual Studio, `pip`, `gem`, etc.) will "decrease the visibility in search results" of unlisted packages.

-The Unlisted Rule is applied to packages that are marked as "unlisted", and it defaults to *Compliant*
+The Unlisted Rule is applied to packages that are marked as "unlisted", and it defaults to *Warn*

 #### Deprecated Rule